AlexsLemonade/sc-data-integration/scripts/README.md

 Running the script with default settings will produce both the empty drops filtered output and the output from `scpca-downstream-analyses`.

 You will need to first clone the [`scpca-downstream-repo`](https://github.com/AlexsLemonade/scpca-downstream-analyses) and provide the full path to the location of the repo on your local computer.
+You will also need to provide the mitochondrial gene list to use for calculating the mitochondrial reads present in each cell.
+For datasets downloaded from the Human Cell Atlas Data portal, the mitochondrial gene list has already been created using `generate-mito-reference.R` (see [instructions below](#generating-the-mitochondrial-gene-list)) and can be found in [`reference-files/gencode.v27.mitogenes.txt`](../reference-files/gencode.v27.mitogenes.txt).
+This file is the default file that is used in running `01-run-downstream-analyses.sh`.
 **Note:** You must have available in your path R (v4.1.2),  [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda-mamba) and [`pandoc`](https://pandoc.org/installing.html#macos).
 `pandoc` must be version 1.12.3 or higher, which can be checked using the `pandoc -v` command.